kevinxia787/Budgetr/README.md

 Thirteenth Edit:
 Logic of the nestedLayout is complete.
 So far the problems I have are the piechart display.
 Will attempt to learn more about the XChart api and how to insert it into the gui panel.
 Very close to a working file.
 Need to also figure out how to create a table of the values for ease of viewing

+Fourteenth Edit:

+I'm an idiot.
+I had a bug with the button that displayed the graph and didn't apply the actionlistner to the button but to a different one.
+I have completed the main file for DisplayYourBudget.
+However, due to the previous bug I assumed there was something wrong with the code, so instead I removed the XChart api and decided to use JFreeCharts instead.
+The plan is to create an executable for this main class, then in the future find a way to apply BudgetStorage.